Before O.J. Simpson's Hollywood fame, international infamy, he was a San Francisco treat

 In an archival interview KPIX conducted with Simpson in 1967, he is asked about his reaction to political statements made by collegiate contemporaries Lew Alcindor (before he became Kareem Abdul-Jabbar) and San Jose State University track star Tommie Smith about a possible boycott of the 1968 Olympics.

 "Well, um, I don't see how...well, I guess Lew could participate.
-I don't know, but I guess what they think is right, they must follow their beliefs," said Simpson.
+I don't know, but [if it's] what they think is right, I guess they must follow their beliefs," said Simpson.
 "I don't want to be involved in it because I'm not in track.
 I'm running track, but when it comes to Olympic time, I'll be in football.
 So I have no comment on the matter."

 Simpson was the first selection in the 1969 AFL-NFL Draft and went to the Buffalo Bills where he would build his Hall of Fame career for nine seasons, winning virtually every award there was to win and breaking the NFL's single-season rushing record.
 By 1977, injuries were taking their toll on Simpson's body, but he would play for two more seasons for his beloved hometown 49ers.